Will the Infrastructure Bill Raise Your Crypto Taxes?

 Given that cryptocurrencies and stocks are treated very similarly from a tax perspective, it makes sense why governments want to implement similar 1099 information reporting within the cryptocurrency ecosystem.

-However, it’s important to note that cryptocurrency has key technological differences from traditional finance that could present problems within the 1099 reporting regime.
+It’s important to note that cryptocurrency has key technological differences from traditional finance that could present problems within the 1099 reporting regime.

 Since centralized entities only account for a small portion of crypto transactions, it’s clear that this regulation could do serious damage to the ecosystem.